 As existing users of MRI’s Housing Enterprise (formerly Orchard Housing) social housing management solution, the team at East Suffolk Council opted for MRI Digital Tenants Portal, thanks to their already strong relationship with MRI.

 The portal has the capability to allow tenants access to their tenancy agreements, repairs history, payment information, and account balance.
-It also allows customers to send messages directly to the customer service team on their own terms, without the need to find time within work hours.
+It also allows customers to send secure messages directly to the customer service team on their own terms, without the need to find time within work hours.

 With the new portal, called ‘myhome East Suffolk’ the team at East Suffolk Council are currently working on increasing registration rates among existing customers.
 With new customers being automatically signed up, and a campaign underway to encourage others to register, the council are already noticing benefits to customers.